emrebstc/3-Phase-400Hz-AC-to-DC-DC-to-DC-LLC-Converter/README.md

-A simulation i created to learn about LTspice and various elements such as LLC converter, EMI filters, and to FFT analysis.
+This is a simulation I created  to learn about various elements such as LTspice, LLC converters, ZVS, Heatsink calculations, EMI filters, Inrush current limiting and FFT analysis.
+Also doesnt include a synchronous rectification.

 #Key Features